NBA Draft Winners and Losers: Anthony Edwards, Deni Avdija's wine cellar won big

 Sacramento is the winner of this year’s “I can’t believe he fell to us” award, but they took advantage of it and drafted Tyrese Haliburton at No. 12.
 This is a polished guard who can play off the ball next to De'Aaron Fox and also back him up at the point.
 He should fit well with Buddy Hield at the two as well.
 For a team trying to leap up into the playoffs, this was a strong pick.

 The Kings did well in the second round as well.
-Michigan State’s Xavier Tillman Sr. is a first-round talent that fell to the second round and will have a role in Sacramento.
+Robert Woodard, the 6’7″ swingman out of Mississippi State, is a good athlete with NBA wing size and the potential to to play either forward spot if he can develop.
 Guard Jahmius Ramsey out of Texas Tech is another strong second-round pick.
+Overall, the Kings did well on the night.

 Loser: Phoenix Suns